Goldinteractive/gold-features/README.md

 ### How To Use A Feature

-The name of the feature is always using [`kebab case`](http://wiki.c2.com/?KebabCase).
+The name of the feature is always using [`kebab-case`](http://wiki.c2.com/?KebabCase).
 So for PageTransition the corresponding name would be `feature-page-transition`.

 include the `@goldinteractive/src/style` in your `.scss file`.